DGS-Net: Distillation-Guided Gradient Surgery for CLIP Fine-Tuning in AI-Generated Image Detection: Introduction

 \section{Introduction}

-The rapid advancement of deep learning has driven significant progress in generative models such as generative adversarial networks (GANs) \cite{karras2018progressive,park2019semantic,huang2024gan} and diffusion models \cite{ho2020denoising,rombach2022high,wu2024infinite}.
-Owing to their low generation cost and high visual fidelity, these models have been widely applied across various domains, including digital art, entertainment, and content creation.
-However, their widespread use has also raised serious concerns about privacy violations, misinformation dissemination, and the erosion of trust in digital media.
-As a result, developing reliable detectors to verify the authenticity of AI-generated images has become an urgent and critical task.
-Despite notable progress in recent detection approaches \cite{zhao2021multi,wu2024local,tan2024frequency,li2025pay}, achieving robust generalization to unseen generative techniques remains a fundamental and unsolved challenge.
+The rapid advancement of deep learning has driven significant progress in generative models such as generative adversarial networks (GANs) \cite{karras2018progressive,park2019semantic} and diffusion models \cite{rombach2022high,wu2024infinite}.
+Owing to their low generation cost and high visual fidelity, they are widely applied across various domains.
+However, their widespread use has also raised serious concerns about privacy violations, misinformation dissemination, and the erosion of trust in digital media \cite{wang2024iterative,wang2025pair,lin2025guard,hu2026high,wang2026map,wang2026spurious}.
+As a result, developing reliable detectors to verify the authenticity of AI-generated images has become an urgent task.
+Despite notable progress in recent detection methods \cite{li2025pay,lin2025standing,lin2025seeing,liu2025beyond,liu2026m}, achieving robust generalization to unseen generative techniques remains unsolved.

 Large-scale multimodal pre-trained models, such as CLIP \cite{radford2021learning}, have recently emerged as powerful tools for detecting AI-generated images.
-By leveraging transferable representations learned from massive image–text datasets, CLIP constructs a semantic embedding space with strong open-set scalability and cross-domain generalization \cite{tan2025c2p,yan2024orthogonal}, providing a robust foundation for identifying synthetic images \cite{ojha2023towards,koutlis2024leveraging,zhang2025towards} produced by diverse generative models.
-However, CLIP’s pre-training objective is not explicitly optimized to capture generation artifacts—key cues for distinguishing authentic and synthetic content.
-To address this limitation, recent studies have adapted CLIP for detection tasks through either full fine-tuning or parameter-efficient tuning strategies \cite{liu2024forgery,tan2025c2p,fu2025exploring} such as LoRA \cite{hu2022lora}.
+By leveraging transferable representations learned from massive image–text datasets, CLIP constructs a semantic embedding space with strong open-set scalability and cross-domain generalization \cite{tan2025c2p,yan2024orthogonal}, providing a robust foundation for identifying synthetic images \cite{ojha2023towards} produced by diverse generative models.
+However, CLIP’s pre-training objective is not explicitly optimized to capture generation artifacts.
+To address this limitation, recent studies have adapted CLIP for detection tasks through parameter-efficient tuning strategies \cite{liu2024forgery,tan2025c2p,fu2025exploring} such as LoRA \cite{hu2022lora}.
 Despite these efforts, fine-tuning often induces \textbf{catastrophic forgetting}, eroding the transferable priors and geometric structure of the pre-trained embedding space.
 Consequently, the adapted model may overfit to dataset-specific patterns rather than learning artifact-level features that generalize across different generative mechanisms.